Montgomery County, PA Guardianship Attorney

 A legal guardianship refers to a court order that transfers the responsibility of a child from their biological parents to a specifically designated person.
 Assuming guardianship allows the appointed person to make important decisions on the child’s behalf as the parents typically would.

-How Is Guardianship Established?
+How Is Guardianship Established in Pennsylvania?

 The appointment of a guardian is a legal process that calls for an application, a court hearing, and oftentimes, a home inspection of the proposed living environment.
 The court order will determine if a guardianship is permanent or temporary, depending on the request of the parents and circumstances surrounding the need for guardianship.
 A guardian may be recommended by the parents or chosen by the court, but they must be able and willing to commit to all the responsibilities that comes with a guardianship.